Snooful/Snooful/README.md

 You can also configure the prefix from the default `!` by setting `prefix`.
 The prefix is the thing that differentiates a command from a message.
 Basically, with a prefix of `?`, you must type `?ping` to run the `ping` command.

+*Please change the prefix if you are hosting your own version of Snooful.*

 ### Debugging

 Since this project uses [`debug`](https://www.npmjs.com/package/debug), you can also set the environment variable `DEBUG` to `snooful:*` to recieve logs of everything notable happening with Snooful.
 This package also has [other environment variables](https://github.com/visionmedia/debug#environment-variables) that can be set, which are: